pallavpp/Curience-Work/README.md

     sys.path.insert(1, modules_path)
 ```
 - Before running scripts that use selenium, user will have to update driver path in script.
-- `Scripts/final_data.py` will filter all CSV files present in `Data` based on keywords, and store the combined data in a CSV file inside `Data`.
+- `Scripts/final_data.py` will filter all CSV files present in `Data`, based on keywords present in `Read_Files/keywords.txt`, and store the combined data in a CSV file inside `Data`.
-    - ***Keyword list present inside `Scripts/final_data.py` has to be manually updated.***
+    - ***Each line in `Read_Files/keywords.txt` is treated as a keyword.***
-    - For all scraping scripts, use the following column names only: [“Blog Title”, “Blog Date”, “Blog Link”, “Author Name”, “Author Profile Link”, “Thumbnail Link”, “Thumbnail Credit”]. ***If you decide to include any new column name not listed here, add it to the column list present inside `Scripts/final_data.py` and update in the above list as well.
-If not done, the new column will not be used while filtered data.***
+    - For all scraping scripts, use the following column names only: [“Blog Title”, “Blog Date”, “Blog Link”, “Author Name”, “Author Profile Link”, “Thumbnail Link”, “Thumbnail Credit”]. ***If you decide to include any new column name not listed here, update the above list so others know to use it in the future.
+If not done, filtered data may contain redundant columns.***

 ## All Requirements
 - [Selenium](https://pypi.org/project/selenium/)